The source for Rice sports news

 • Login

-Rice football Head coach Mike Bloomgren and a pair of players met with the media on Tuesday for their customary weekly availability.
-They previewed the USC game, discussing how grateful they were to get back on the field and their expectations for the matchup.
+Head coach Mike Bloomgren and a pair of players met with the media for their customary weekly availability.
+They recapped the FAU loss and looked at the week ahead, detailing what they’re expecting to see when Louisiana Tech takes the field.

 Press Conference Quotes